Granigan/dungeongenerator/documents/specifications.md

 **This is the initial estimate only, and will be updated as the project progresses.**

 ### First stage: Rooms
 Time requirement is defined by the wanted amount of rooms.
 The higher the value, the more attempts are made to place a new room into the map.
 If the room overlaps an existing room, it won't be placed, but instead a new attempt is made.
 Once the defined amount of attempts are made, the process finishes.
-The attempts require constant time, and have no notable space requirements.
+Thus the time requirement is directly related to the attempts chosen to be made.
+The attempts have no notable space requirements.

+n = amount of attempts to create a room
-Time: O(1)
+Time: O(n)
 Space: O(1)

 ### Second stage: Corridors